tresorsawasawa/space-travelers-hub/README.md

 ![math-magicians](./src/images/Space_Travelers_Hub.png)
 ## Description

-> "Space-Travelers-Hub" is a website that  allow users to book rockets and join selected space missions by using data from the SpaceX API.
+> "Space-Travelers-Hub" is a website that allows users to book rockets and join selected space missions by using data from the SpaceX API.
 ## Built With

 This project is built with: